College Students & ADHD Special Interest Group (SIG)

 Emotionally, college students with ADHD (especially females) report higher levels of anxiety and depression than peers without ADHD 5-9.
 Depression seems especially impactful and is associated with social maladjustment 10, lower quality of life 11, explains academic impairments above and beyond ADHD symptoms 12 and mediates the relationship between past ADHD symptoms (yet not current symptoms) and cannabis use 13, possibly supporting a self-medication hypothesis / negative reinforcement model for cannabis use for some with ADHD.
 Finally, multiple studies have documented increased prevalence of suicidal ideation in college students with ADHD diagnoses or elevated ADHD symptoms 14-16.
 Unfortunately, college students with ADHD and depression use on-campus resources at especially low rates 17.

 If you have an interest in college students with ADHD and discussing any topic related to college student ADHD, please consider joining the College Student with ADHD SIG.
 We are a group of allied mental health professionals and trainees who share an interest in improving the quality of care for 4-year and 2-year college students with ADHD through the advancement and dissemination of research, and evidence-based practices.
-If you’d like to join the group, please email email@example.com.
+SIGs are APSARD Member Benefits.
+Please email firstname.lastname@example.org for more information.

 - Weyandt LL, Oster DR, Gudmundsdottir BG, DuPaul GJ, Anastopoulos AD.
 Neuropsychological functioning in college students with and without ADHD.
 Neuropsychology.
 2017;31(2):160-172.